chiragbharambe/terminal_bookmark_manager/README.md

 ## Features

 - Search bookmarks using multiple terms
+- Add new bookmarks with multiple tags and categories
 - Matches against URLs, tags, and categories
 - Easy to use and integrate into your workflow